4 Point and Interval Estimates

 Activity.
 Explain how to calculate this coverage probability using the sampling distribution of your point estimate \(\bar Y_{625}\).

 Suppose you want to use a diagram like this to count how many of our 100 intervals cover the estimation target.
 But you don’t want to look at the horizontal segments for each poll.
-They’re small and hard too see.
+They’re small and hard to see.
 You just want to use the dots representing each poll’s point estimate \(\bar Y_{625}\).
 Sketch something on top of our diagram to help you count.

 Now you’ve worked out how to count how many of 100 intervals cover the estimation target.
 What would you do if you had a million?
 Or a billion?
 That’d be good enough.
 If x% of a billion intervals cover, you’re pretty safe saying that x% is the coverage probability.
-You can’t look at a billion dots one by one, but you can look a histogram of a billion dots.
+You can’t look at a billion dots one by one, but you can look at a histogram of a billion dots.
 Explain how to use that histogram to calculate the coverage probability.
 Use your sketch from Step 1.

 Shade in an interval of width .02 centered on the estimation target.
 This gives it ‘arms’ the same length as our interval estimates have.
-And its arms touch a point estimate if and only if the point estimates’ arms touch it.
+And its arms touch a point estimate if and only if the point estimate’s arms touch it.
 That means we can count the intervals that cover by counting the point estimates between the dotted lines.

 What, in terms of the sampling distribution of the point estimate, is the coverage probability?
 It’s the probability that a random draw from the sampling distribution lies in the green shaded area. \[ \text{coverage probability} = P\qty(\overline{Y}_{625} \in \overline{y}_{7.23M} \pm .01) \]